 Additional funding may not be available to us on acceptable terms or at all.
 Any such funding may result in dilution to stockholders, imposition of debt covenants and repayment obligations, or other restrictions that may affect our business.
 If we are unable to obtain funding on a timely basis, we may be required to significantly curtail one or more of our research or development programs.
 We also could be required to seek funds through arrangements with collaborative partners or otherwise that may require us to relinquish rights to some of our technologies or drug candidates or otherwise agree to terms unfavorable to us.
 Additionally, while the potential global economic impact and the duration of the COVID-19 pandemic may be difficult to assess or predict, a widespread pandemic could result in significant long-term disruption of global financial markets, which could in the future reduce our ability to access capital and negatively affect our liquidity.
-In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our operations and the value of our common stock.
+In addition, the trading prices for our common stock and other biopharmaceutical companies, as well as the broader equity and debt markets, have been highly volatile as a result of the COVID-19 pandemic and the resulting impact on economic activity.
+Furthermore, a recession or market correction resulting from the spread of COVID-19 could materially affect our operations, overall yields from our investment portfolio and the value of our common stock.